-In addition, the Shasta County General Plan requires Standard Mitigation Measures and Best Available Mitigation Measures on all discretionary land use applications as recommended by the Shasta County Air Quality Management District (AQMD) in order to mitigate both direct and indirect emissions of non-attainment pollutants.
-The AQMD has reviewed the project and no concerns were raised.
+In addition, the Shasta County General Plan requires Standard Mitigation Measures (SMMs) and Best Available Mitigation Measures (BAMMs) on all discretionary land use applications as recommended by the Shasta County Air Quality Management District (AQMD) in order to mitigate both direct and indirect emissions of non-attainment pollutants.
+The AQMD has reviewed the project and provided only one comment which was that paving the site to reduce dust generation should be considered.
+The project proposal includes a significant amount of paved area with the remaining area being proposed to be graveled.
+The graveled area is not a high traffic area and would have limited traffic as they would involve storage of materials, vehicles or equipment.
+In addition, through adherence of the County's BAMMs, as required by the conditions of approval for the project, dust would be maintained in such a manner that it would not become a nuisance.
 The project would not result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable Federal or State ambient air quality standard and would not conflict with or obstruct implementation of the NSVPA Air Quality Attainment Plan (2021) as adopted by Shasta County, or any other applicable air quality plan.

-c-d) The nearest sensitive receptors would be the residences located approximately 0.2 miles to the west and 0.25 miles to the north of the project site.
+c-d) The nearest sensitive receptors would be the residences located to the west of the project site.
 Equipment used to construct the proposed improvements would produce emissions that some may find objectionable.
 However, the emissions emitted during construction would be limited and temporary and not likely be noticeable beyond the project boundaries.
-Potential impacts from exhaust odor during construction and from delivery trucks would depend on the degree of transport, relative concentration upon arrival at the project site, and/or sensitivity of the receiving party.
+Potential impacts from exhaust odor during construction and from delivery trucks would depend on the degree of transport, relative concentration upon arrival at the receiving property, and/or sensitivity of the receiving party.
 Mobile equipment operators and truck drivers would be subject to AQMD and State diesel idling rules which minimizes the length of time that a diesel engine can remain idle and be subject to all engine emissions regulations and standards.
 Substantial pollutant concentrations are not anticipated due to the limited scope and duration of construction.
 Exposure of sensitive receptors to substantial pollutant concentrations and other emissions (such as those leading to odors) adversely affecting a substantial number of people would be less-than-significant.